- What is Internal Auditing?

 - Conduct and document your own quality control reviews, including action taken to address problems and adhere to requirements to retain documents.

-Always!
 While our department’s mission is principally accomplished through formal audits, there is no need for you to rely solely on audits to utilize the resources of our department.
 IAAS acts as an in-house consultant on internal control matters, and will be happy to provide you with information and suggestions on controls in specific areas.

 Unless they are performing an investigative audit, auditors are not specifically searching for the existence of fraud.
 During a routine audit they are more concerned with ensuring that adequate systems of internal control exist to reduce the risk of fraud.
 However, procedures are performed that are meant to detect potential fraud and to assess your area’s exposure to fraud related risk.

 The Institute of Internal Auditors requires that an external review (Quality Assurance Review) be performed on the Internal Audit Department operations at least once every five years.
 These reviews can be performed by an external review team or can be a self assessment with independent validation by a qualified reviewer.
 These reviews cover compliance with IIA standards including independence and objectivity, audit planning and coverage, audit documentation and reporting, and staffing.
+We have included a copy the report on our last review in the Quality Assurance Review section.